Interaverse/YelpApp/README.md

 3.  **Set up Firebase Service Account Key:**
     *   Rename `yelp-456821-939594800d2e.json.example` to `yelp-456821-939594800d2e.json`.
     *   Replace the placeholder values in `yelp-456821-939594800d2e.json` with your actual Firebase project's service account credentials.
 You can download this JSON file from your Firebase project settings.
+This service account might also need permissions for BigQuery if you are accessing BigQuery via backend services using this key.

+4.  **Set up Google Cloud BigQuery:**
+    *   Ensure your Google Cloud project (the one associated with Firebase or a separate one) has the BigQuery API enabled.
+    *   Set up any necessary datasets and tables in BigQuery that the application will use.
+    *   If your application accesses BigQuery directly from the frontend (less common for sensitive operations) or backend, ensure you have the correct authentication mechanism in place.
+This might involve:
+        *   Service account keys (if backend access).
+The `yelp-456821-939594800d2e.json` might be used if the service account has BigQuery roles.
+        *   API Keys (for specific, restricted BigQuery access if applicable).
+        *   OAuth 2.0 client IDs (if users authorize access to their own GCP resources, less typical for this kind of app).
+    *   Refer to the Google Cloud BigQuery documentation for detailed setup instructions.

-4.  **Set up Environment Variables:**
+5.  **Set up Environment Variables:**
     *   Create a `.env` file in the root of the project (or in the `frontend` directory if your setup expects it there - adjust path accordingly).
     *   Copy the contents of what would be in `.env.example` (see below) into your new `.env` file.
     *   Fill in the required API keys and Firebase configuration details.